How to Host a Hybrid Conference or Event

 The answer is a firm yes.

 - Larger reach - hybrid events allow people who otherwise wouldn’t be able to attend to participate.
-You can reach potentially unlimited numbers of people, with positive results for your bottom line.
+This could be due to accessibility requirements, time constraints, or various other personal situations.
+By offering hybrid events models, you can reach potentially unlimited numbers of people, with positive results for your bottom line.

-- Reduced costs - if more of your attendees are participating online, then you can potentially reduce your ‘in-person’ costs e.g. less catering, a smaller venue space etc.
+- Reduced costs - if more of your attendees are participating online, then you can potentially reduce your ‘in-person’ costs.
+For example, you may save money due to fewer catering requirements, being able to hire a smaller venue space etc.

 - Long-term value - a hybrid event, where the speakers and sessions are recorded, allows you to provide long-term value to attendees.
-It also produces valuable content that you can use on your website etc.
+It also produces valuable content that you can use on your website or across social media channels in the future.

-- Access to valuable data - when properly set up, a hybrid event allows you to capture valuable data, such as the most engaging speakers and sessions (e.g. the numbers of virtual attendees who drop out etc).
+- Access to valuable data - when properly set up, a hybrid event allows you to capture valuable data, such as the most engaging speakers and sessions (e.g. the numbers of virtual attendees who drop out vs stay in a session etc).

 - Reduced environmental impact - if you’re running an international conference, offering people the opportunity to attend virtually will reduce the number of flights and overall carbon emissions associated with your event